COBISS Platform – Co-operative Online Bibliographic System and Services

 Before adding a record to the local database, a cataloguer first checks as to whether the bibliographic record already exists in the COBIB shared bibliographic database.
 If it does, they download it to the local database.
 If it does not, they can download the record from the COBISS.net network or from some other foreign database, or create the record in the local database, from which it is then transferred automatically into the shared bibliographic database.

 For creating records for serial titles, the international ISSN database is used as the authority database; from the ISSN database, the relevant data is downloaded into COBIB and local databases.
-Also possible is downloading of bibliographic records from WorldCat and from the Library of Congress Union Catalog.
+Also possible is downloading of bibliographic records from WorldCat catalogue and from the Library of Congress Union Catalog.
 A special agreement between the national COBISS centre and OCLC is required to download records from WorldCat.

 Retrospective conversions from machine readable records, made by libraries prior to joining the COBISS system, are possible as well if minimum quality criteria and compatibility with the COMARC format are met.
 As a rule, such conversions are done only to local databases.

-The quality, uniformity and consistency of the local databases and that of the COBIB shared bibliographic database are provided in different ways: by authority control for authors’ personal names, by duplicates control, by COMARC software controls, by record editing, by global code lists for all standardised data (e.g. countries, languages, UDC), by local code lists to provide uniformity of data within a library (e.g. locations, internal designations), by automatic counters (e.g. accession numbers, numbering in call numbers), by unique identification control of serials, etc., and above all by providing a systematic training for record creators and integrating the COMARC formats documentation into software.
+The quality, uniformity and consistency of the local databases and that of the COBIB shared bibliographic database are provided in different ways: by authority control for authors’ personal names, by duplicates control, by COMARC software controls, by record editing, by global code lists for all standardised data (e.g. countries, languages, UDC), by local code lists to provide uniformity of data within a library (e.g. statistics UDC), by automatic counters (e.g. accession numbers, numbering in call numbers), by unique identification control of serials, etc., and above all by providing a systematic training for record creators and integrating the COMARC formats documentation into software.

 National COBISS centres deliver courses relating to the use of the COMARC/B, COMARC/A and COMARC/H formats and the use of COBISS software provided that they have previously acquired the necessary permit from IZUM.
 The respective national libraries deliver, as a rule, courses relating to the use of cataloguing rules and other library standards.

-Permits for shared cataloguing are normally issued by the national COBISS centres in agreement with their respective National Libraries..
+Permits for shared cataloguing are normally issued by the national COBISS centres in agreement with their respective National Libraries.

 COBISS+